 The Sales channel column displays the channel in which the payment or transaction was made.
-You can also filter by specific channels by using the All channels option at the top left.
+You can also filter by specific channels by using the All Channels option at the top left.

 The Transactions column displays the total number of transactions for a given payment method.
-If 55 credit card payments were made at your Shopify store, then total transactions for the credit card payment method will indicate 55.
+If 55 credit card payments were made at your Shopify store, then the total transactions for the credit card payment method will indicate 55.

 - Gross payments